wang-hui/electroWeakino/README.md

 # ElectroWeakino miniAOD producer
-This is a git repo to make ntuple from gen-sim to miniAOD The step of making nanoAOD from miniAOD and coresponding analyzer can be found the this repo https://github.com/wang-hui/electroWeakino_NanoAOD
+This is a git repo to produce miniAOD ntuples from gen-sim
+The steps of producing nanoAOD ntuples and coresponding analyzer can be found the this repo
+https://github.com/wang-hui/electroWeakino_NanoAOD

 1. setup CMSSW.
 2017 samples are produced in 94X